the-turing-way/the-turing-way/binderhub-notes.md

 **N.B.:** _Zero-to-BinderHub_ Documentation is not clear that you need to set up a Kubernetes Cluster first and no guidelines or links are provided.
 Hopefully my notes below will make the steps a bit clearer.

+**N.B.:** Probably should have done [Zero-to-JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html) first as this seems to have more links/discussion about Kubernetes and Helm, among other things.

 ### 0. Kubernetes Cloud Resources

 Working through these tutorials: [Foundational resources for Kubernetes](https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/)